joelwass/React-Native-BLE-Bridge/README.md

 # React-Native-Android-BLE-Module

-React Native proof of concept for react native ble android module.
+# Introduction

-uses Android (M) API 23.
-Can scan and connect/disconnect to devices as well as read/write characteristics.

-<b> This is only for Android and only supports API 23 (M). </b>

-This is assuming you have react-native installed and have followed the <a href="https://facebook.github.io/react-native/docs/getting-started.html">Getting Started Guide</a> by facebook.
+This is a React Native example project that implements native Android BLE.
+This example app strictly uses Android (M) API 23.
+The example app can scan and connect/disconnect to devices as well as read/write characteristics. <b> This is only for Android and only supports API 23 (M). </b>This is assuming you have react-native installed and have followed the <a href="https://facebook.github.io/react-native/docs/getting-started.html">Getting Started Guide</a> by facebook.

-# Screen Shot

 <p align="center">
     <img src="https://cloud.githubusercontent.com/assets/7344422/16934536/f5c56cb0-4d0b-11e6-9aff-9ec21748d6af.png">